ForestAdmin/agent-nodejs/docs/connectors/custom/structure.md

 When using primitive type fields, Forest Admin supports declaring a validation clause, which will be imported into the UI of the admin panel to validate records before creating / updating them.

-The API for validation is the same than with [condition trees](../custom/query-translation/filters.md#condition-trees), besides the fact than the
+The API for validation is the same than with [condition trees](../custom/query-translation/filters.md#condition-trees), besides the fact than their is no `"field"` entry.

 ```json
 {